PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 PPF: More

 expensive, particularly for full-frame coverage.
-Prices can range from ?50,000
+Prices can range from 50,000

-Ceramic Coating: More cheap,
+Ceramic Coating: Cheaper,

-ranging from ?15,000 to ?50,000 for expert application.
+ranging from 15,000 to 50,000 for expert application.

 Winner: Ceramic Coating (in terms of affordability)